Peer Career Advisors

 Jacob Fuhr

-I am a Chemical Engineering and Business & Management undergraduate in the class of 2025.
-I am interested in the pharmaceutical, cosmetics, and personal products industries, having been an intern or co-op at Regeneron, Coty, the US Geological Survey, and a small biotechnology start-up, StemCultures.
-On campus, I am involved in AIChE and Tau Beta Pi, but also serve on the RPI Union Executive Board as the Class of 2025 representative.
-I became a Peer Career Advisor because I enjoy supporting students in their career growth, as a part of the SHPE-NSBE Career fair and as a former ALAC Learning Assistant, so hearing about another opportunity to assist students with their resumes and career goals felt like the perfect chance to make an impact on campus.
-In my free time, I enjoy being involved with the fencing club, where I get to safely stab my friends.
-I also play Dungeons & Dragons and hike local trails.
+I am a graduate student pursuing a masters degree in Chemical Engineering focusing on pharmaceutical purification development and regulation.
+I graduated from RPI with my bachelors in Chemical Engineering and Business & Management in 2025.
+Some of the fun places I have interned at are Regeneron, Coty, the US Geological Survey, and a small biotechnology start-up, StemCultures.
+On campus, I have been involved in student government; professional organizations like AIChE, SHPE, and Tau Beta Pi; and research in the Chemical Engineering and Biochemistry/Biophysics departments.
+I became a Peer Career Advisor because I enjoy supporting students in their career growth, having done so previously as a part of the SHPE-NSBE Career fair and as a freshman Learning Assistant.
+Over three years as a PCA, I have had the opportunity to assist students with their career goals and truly make an impact on campus.
+In my free time, I enjoy fencing, curling, and a good Stewart’s shake.

 Jayashree Balaraman

-I am a junior studying computational biology.
-I wanted to become a PCA because I loved the idea of making resume reviews and career guidance more accessible and providing a student perspective.
+I am a senior dual majoring in computational biology and biochemistry/biophysics.
+I became a PCA because I loved the idea of making resume reviews and career guidance more accessible and providing a student perspective.
 All the students I have met with are super approachable and kind.
-Everyone carries their different perspectives and experiences which is very interesting to see from the lens as a PCA.
+Everyone carries their different perspectives and experiences which is very interesting to see from the lens of a PCA.

 Claire Iwelumo